kk663/znn-release/docs/tutorial.rst

 4. Instructions for Running Tutorial Code
 -----------------------------------------

-Step 1 - Get ZNN AMI from `William Wong <william.wong@princeton.edu>`_

-Step 2 - Launch AWS EC2 instance of type ``c4.8xlarge`` (with 30 GB of storage) using ZNN AMI
+Step 1 - Launch AWS EC2 instance of type ``c4.8xlarge`` (with 30 GB of EBS or Elastic Block Store storage) using the ZNN AMI.
+To find the ZNN AMI, set your AWS region to ``US East (N. Virginia)``, select the ``Community AMIs`` tab and search for ``ZNN``.
+You should find the ZNN AMI under the name ``ZNN Public Release - ami-161d9101`` with description ``Public AMI for running ZNN out-of-the-box.
+Comes with segascorus err-scoring software``.

-Step 3 - ssh into launched instance via the command line
+Step 2 - ssh into launched instance via the command line

-Step 4 - Enter the commands below (note that ZNN should state that the field of view or sliding window size of the N4 network is ``(1, 95, 95)``, which is ``95 x 95 x 1`` in the x, y, z dimensions):
+Step 3 - Enter the commands below (note that ZNN should state that the field of view or sliding window size of the N4 network is ``(1, 95, 95)``, which is ``95 x 95 x 1`` in the x, y, z dimensions):
 ::
     sudo su
     cd /opt/znn-release/python
     screen
     python train.py -c config.cfg

-Step 5 - Monitor how the training of the neural network proceeds.
+Step 4 - Monitor how the training of the neural network proceeds.
 You should see output similar to the following as training proceeds:
 ::
     start from  1
     save as  ../experiments/piriform/N4/net_init.h5